gubnik/co_usb/README.md

 # Design principles

-`co_usb` is first and foremost designed to not get in the way of regular libusb code - every abstraction lets the user of the library peel off the layers and get into raw libusb handles and functions if need be - it is no goal of the library to be an all-encompassing wrapper over libusb.
+`co_usb` is designed to be a helping layer on top of libusb and not an all-encompassing wrapper.
+It follows original libusb abstractions closely and exposes original handles on every of its abstractions.

-However, `co_usb` does provide some high-level abstractions to provide a better interface - namely, transfer types and hotplug API.
-They introduce a tiny overhead compared to raw awaitables and libusb but it is negligible in the context of any I/O delay.
+Still, the library does provide higher level mechanisms of interacting with libusb which are modeled after established I/O libraries, namely - Asio and Corosio.
+These higher level abstraction do introduce a tiny overhead compared to raw awaitables but in real code this overhead is negligible compared to I/O delays.

-# Transfer awaitables (ReadStream/WriteStream)
+# Transfer awaitables and transfer types

 Transfers are the primary asynchronous unit of libusb, and by extension `co_usb` as well.
 This library provides a `transfer_awaitable` primitive for wrapping submission logic: submit a transfer upon suspension and resume when the transfer